 Below are some images of our brilliant Mongolian team 🙂

-Here is the very gorgeous Faye Riches.
+Here is the very gorgeous Faye Riches, our India yoga retreat teacher.
 Faye is possibly one the kindest people we have ever met, she seems have an endless supply of compassion.
 She is also a strong and powerful teacher (see the middle image below!) taking her students through their paces in her dynamic vinyasa flow yoga classes.
 It is quite a potent combination.

 “My classes are a tapestry of strength, grace, empowerment and clarity woven together with eclectic playlists.”